Fluctuations of Transverse Increments in Two-dimensional First Passage Percolation: Lower bound of variance of the fluctuations of the transverse increments

+Therefore, $H$ can be inscribed in a square whose sides are of the order of $k$ around $\ba$. \end{remark}

-\bark Given any $\delta>0$, using \eqref{A2}, \eqref{eq:lowoutline0}, and the fact that $L\leq\Delta(n)$, we get $k\leq\delta n$ for large enough $k$.
-Therefore, using Remark~\ref{remark:boxh}, we get that $\0$ lies outside $H$.
+\begin{remark} Using \eqref{A2}, \eqref{eq:lowoutline0}, and $L\leq\Delta(n)$, we get that for any $\delta>0$, $k\leq\delta n$ for large enough $k$ depending on $\delta$.
+Therefore, using Remark~\ref{remark:boxh}, we get that $\origin$ lies outside $H$.
 In this case, the region $F$ touches the region $H$ i.e., $F\cap H\subset\partial H$.
-Since the edge-weights are continuous, $F$ touches $H$ at only one point, almost surely.
-So we assume that $k$ is large enough such that $\0$ lies outside $H$. \eark
+Since the edge-weights are continuous, $F$ touches $H$ at only one point almost surely.
+So we assume that $k$ is large enough such that $\origin$ lies outside $H$. \end{remark}

-Now we will state three propositions, and then we will complete the proof of Theorem~\ref{thm:lowmain} using these propositions.
-We will prove these propositions separately in later subsections.
+Now we state three propositions, and then we complete the proof of Theorem~\ref{thm:lowmain} using these propositions.
+We prove these propositions separately in later subsections.